 At the present time, if you open a web page, you are to likely to see many ads based on your browsing history, cookies and other private information.
-More annoyingly, many ads are simply deceiving, forcing the users to click on them to view the original content.
+More annoyingly, many ads are merely deceiving, forcing the users to click on them to view the original content.
 No one will disagree that the digital ad business has now reached a point where the users find the ads an annoyance rather than useful.

 This atmosphere has given birth to ad blockers.
 You just install software or a browser plug-in to block the ads from being displayed.
 This prevents the ads from displaying and also prevents hefty ads from eating up bandwidth and lets pages load faster.
 Ad blockers are gaining more and more popularity.
 From old players like ‘AdBlock Plus’ to Opera’s new, free built-in blocker.
 The rise of ad blockers is threatening the economic model that the internet is based on.
 For these reasons maybe ad blocking should be banned.

 According to several reports from internet research organisations, ad blockers are on the rise.
 An IAB UK report, published March 2016, shows approximately 22% of web users (UK) use ad blockers, up 4% since October 2015.
-A staggering rise, making it alarming for the digital marketers.
+A staggering rise, making it alarming for digital marketers.

 High profile individuals such as Edward Snowden, continue to encourage internet users to install ad blockers, albeit for security reasons.
 As a result, this trend is likely to continue.

 Internet users no longer welcome methods deployed by digital marketers.
 No one objects to small, relevant and unobtrusive adverts on a page.
-Huge multimedia enriched ads that damage the usability of a site must stop.
+Massive multimedia enriched ads that damage the usability of a site must stop.

 Key steps to stop the increasing use of ad blockers: